Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 A preliminary step in obtaining cultured cells for specialized testing including enzymatic and molecular genetic

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

--Lack of viable cells or bacterial contamination
+-Lack of viable cells

 -Failure to transport tissue in an appropriate media

 -Excessive transport time

 -Exposure of the specimen to temperature extremes (freezing or >30 degrees C)

 -Improper packaging may result in broken or leaky specimen containers or contamination of specimens during transport